-Both the (non-ASF) Isis addons' [publishing](#) module and the [publishmq](#) module provide implementations of this service.
-Assuming that an [AppManifest](#) is being used to [bootstrap the app](#)) then this can be activated by updating the [pom.xml](#) and updating the [AppManifest#getModules\(\)](#) method.
+The (non-ASF) Isis addons' 'publishing' module provides an implementation of this service.
+Assuming that an 'AppManifest' is being used to 'bootstrap the app') then this can be activated by updating the 'pom.xml' and updating the 'AppManifest#getModules()' method.

-The modules also provide services that contribute to the UI.
-If contributions are not required in the UI, these can be suppressed either using security or by implementing a [vetoing subscriber](#).
+The module also provides services that contribute to the UI.
+If contributions are not required in the UI, these can be suppressed either using security or by implementing a 'vetoing subscriber'.

-The [PublishingService](#) is intended for coarse-grained publish/subscribe for system-to-system interactions, from Apache Isis to some other system.
-Here the only events published are those that action invocations (for actions annotated with [@Action#publishing\(\)](#)) and of changed objects (for objects annotated with [@DomainObject#publishing\(\)](#)).
+The 'PublishingService' is intended for coarse-grained publish/subscribe for system-to-system interactions, from Apache Isis to some other system.
+Here the only events published are those that action invocations (for actions annotated with '@Action#publishing()') and of changed objects (for objects annotated with '@DomainObject#publishing()').